turbowookie/turbo-wookie/readme.md

 If you really want to, you can use Turbo Wookie as an MPD controller, and output to your speakers instead of to the web (or do both).
 In this case, just adjust your `backend/mpd/mpd.conf`.
-Uncomment one of the other `audio_output` blocks (for most Linux users, the `alsa` output should be fine; OS X and Windows users, I'm not sure what output you need).
+Uncomment one of the other `audio_output` blocks (for most Linux users, the `alsa` output should be fine; for Windows users , the `winmm` block should do; OS X users, I have no idea...)